Quick Answer

 If your limited company is funding your pension, run pay decisions as a compliance flow: set salary for payroll, use dividends for personal cash, and use employer pension contributions for surplus profit you want in long-term savings.
 Test the pension route first only when deductibility, allowance exposure, and records are all clear.

 Use salary for regular taxable pay and payroll compliance.
 If you pay yourself salary as a director, you must register as an employer even if you are the only director or employee, and wages require Income Tax and National Insurance deductions.
-Add current allowance and rate details after verification.
+Confirm current allowance and rate details from official HMRC guidance or payroll adviser records before using figures in a pay plan.

 Use dividends for spendable money, not for company tax deduction.
 Dividends are not deductible for Corporation Tax, so this route helps cash extraction but does not reduce taxable profits.
-Add current allowance and rate details after verification.
+Confirm current allowance and rate details from official HMRC guidance or adviser records before using figures in a cash-extraction plan.

 Use this when you do not need the cash personally now and want company-funded long-term saving.
 This can reduce taxable profits when deductible, but employer contributions still count toward your annual allowance and may require carry forward.
-Add current allowance and carry-forward details after verification.
+Confirm current allowance and carry-forward details from official HMRC guidance, provider records, or adviser records before sizing the contribution.

 | Route | Use it when | Tax step | Documentation to keep |